onap/doc/docs/guide/onap-developer/how-to-use-docs/include-documentation.rst

 To include your project specific documentation in the composite documentation, first identify where your project documentation should be included.
-Say your project provides release-notes and should be referenced in the `doc/docs/release/release-notes/index.rst toctree`, then:
+Say your project provides component-info and should be referenced in the `doc/docs/release/release-info/index.rst toctree`, then:

 .. code-block:: bash